November 7th - Pomona, California -

 Snipers on the roof of the White House

-The Washington monument plays peek-a-boo all through the city
+The Washington monument plays spy as we tour the town

 |